Menopause And Mental Health: The Link Between Menopause And Depression

 Takeaway

-How to fight depression while menopausal?
+How can you fight depression while menopausal?

 How does menopause affect your mental health?

-Is depression common with menopause?
+Are depression and other mental health conditions common with menopause?

 A good exercise routine for physical health should include moderate aerobic exercise on most days of the week (hiking, biking, walking, group fitness, or jogging), and resistance training (lifting weights, Pilates) every other day.
-In addition to promoting women’s health, regular exercise can also help manage stress in day to day life.
-Talk to your doctor before starting a new exercise routine, and request that they perform a hip to waist ratio as a health marker for fitness, as the body mass index scale is an outdated method that does not take muscle or bone density into account.
+In addition to promoting women’s health, regular exercise can also help manage stress in day-to-day life.
+Talk to your doctor before starting a new exercise routine, and request that they perform a hip-to-waist ratio as a health marker for fitness, as the body mass index scale is an outdated method that does not take muscle or bone density into account.

 What is the best antidepressant for menopause?